PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 wait for a message confirming the acceptance and cancellation of the original flight plan (ACK),

-file a replacement flight plan in the form of which must not be transmitted before the acceptance of message.
+file a replacement flight plan in the form of a FPL which must not be transmitted before the acceptance of a ACK message.

 “RFP” signifies “Replacement Flight Plan”;